LAC-Japan/Ghidra_AntiDebugSeeker/README.md

  Ghidra Module Extension : Check Text Area
     The results of the detection can be checked from Text Area.
     When AntiDebugSeeker Process Finished" is displayed, it signals that the process has completed.

     Display only the detection results Button
-     You can display only the detected results from the outcomes shown by pressing the Start Analyze button.
+    -You can display only the detected results from the outcomes shown by pressing the Start Analyze button.

+    Detected Function List Button
+     -From the results of either the Start Analyze button or the Display only the detection results button, the outcomes are displayed grouped by function.
+     It becomes easier for the user to understand from which function to start checking.